 Currently, the FDA does not recognize any assay to evaluate acceptable amounts of biofilm or what constitutes a clinically meaningful reduction in biofilm.
 In lieu of official guidance, the FDA asks companies to submit testing protocols for studies intended to support anti-biofilm indications.
 This happens via the pre-submission process which allows companies to receive preliminary feedback and help define a regulatory pathway.

-Based on the current and potential forthcoming guidance, BSLI expects an influx of testing requests and has expanded its testing capacity and options accordingly.
+Based on current and potential forthcoming guidance, BSLI expects an influx of testing requests, and has expanded its testing capacity and options accordingly.
 Each service is designed to evaluate product efficacy, prevention and/or removal of biofilms using in-vitro techniques.

 BSLI designs and performs experiments tailored to the needs of each client to quantify biofilm growth and evaluate anti-biofilm treatments specific to industry concerns.
 Testing capabilities for biofilm evaluation include:

 BSLI is a Service-Disabled Veteran-Owned Small Business